Description and aim

-Project plan seminar, beginning of semester
+Project plan seminar, beginning of spring semester

-Interim seminar 1, ¼ of semester
+Interim seminar 1, ¼ of spring semester:

-Mid-term seminar, ½ of semester
+Mid-term seminar, ½ of spring semester:

-Interim seminar 2, ¾ of semester
+Interim seminar 2, ¾ of spring semester:

-Final seminar, end of semester
+Final seminar, end of spring semester

-Open seminar, end of semester.
+Open seminar, end of spring semester

-Final submission, after end of semester
+Final submission, after end of spring semester

 Suggested literature and projects